 Merit-based Fellowships & Scholarships

 Merit-based Fellowships and Scholarships at Austin Presbyterian Theological Seminary are awarded annually to entering Master of Divinity students who demonstrate exceptional academic achievement, leadership ability, and interest in and strong promise vocationally for ministry in the church.

 The faculty of the Seminary selects the recipients.
-This year up to six fellowships and up to four scholarships will be awarded for the 2014 entering class.
+This year up to seven fellowships and up to seven scholarships will be awarded for the 2015 entering class.
 These awards are renewed annually (for up to three resident academic years) provided that students maintain a 3.5 cumulative GPA (on a 4 point scale), and continue to demonstrate leadership and promise for ministry.

-The Crawley Fellowship is an annual stipend of $30,000, which covers full tuition, a non-tuition stipend, and a housing stipend to apply to on-campus housing.
-Strong preference for this award will be given to Presbyterian students expressing a desire to enter the parish ministry.
-The annual award for all other Fellowships is $20,000, which covers full tuition, a non-tuition stipend and a housing stipend to apply to on-campus housing.
-Scholarships cover the full cost of tuition (current annual value of the award is $12,600).
+The annual award for Fellowships is an estimated $20,000, which covers full tuition, a non-tuition stipend and a housing stipend to apply to on-campus housing.
+Scholarships cover the full cost of tuition (current estimated annual value of the scholarship award is $12,600).